roninoss/create-expo-stack/docs/src/content/docs/en/usage/uniwind.md

 ## Notes

-When Uniwind is selected, Create Expo Stack configures `global.css` and the Metro config for the Uniwind pipeline.
+When Uniwind is selected, Create Expo Stack configures `global.css`, Tailwind CSS v4, and the Metro config for the Uniwind pipeline.